 - You can add turmeric powder also to this masala powder, not only for the colour but because of its immense benefits.
 I have not added as I want to use this powder for adding to sweets also and there, the taste and colour of turmeric may not be compatible.
 However, I add turmeric powder directly while making milk.

 - Here we will be grinding almonds and cashews separately for the simple reason that the former takes longer to grind whereas cashews are powdered easily and quickly.

-- Very important thing and that is that please take the nuts at room temperature.
-In case, you store these in the refrigerator then take out at least an hour before making this powder.
+- The very important thing and is that please take the nuts at room temperature.
+In case, you store these in the refrigerator then take them out at least an hour before making this powder.

 - One more thing I would like to mention here and that is that always grind nuts by pulsing them.
 If ground constantly then nuts release their oil and instead of dry powder you end up getting a moist powder, which can neither be stored for long nor does it mixes properly with milk etc.

 - Lightly roast almonds.
 Grind using the Pulse button when completely cool.